 \begin{exa} Every Riesz space $R$ can be made into a modal Riesz space by interpreting $1$ with any positive element and by interpreting $\Diamond$ as the identity function ($\Diamond(x) = x$) or the constant $0$ function $\Diamond(x) = 0$. \end{exa} \begin{exa} The Riesz space $(\mathbb{R},\leq)$ of linearly ordered real numbers becomes a modal Riesz space by interpreting $1$ with the number $1$, and $\Diamond$ by any linear (due to the linearity axiom) function $x \mapsto r x$ for a scalar $r\in\mathbb{R}$ such that $r\geq 0$ (due to the positivity axiom) and $r\leq 1$ (due to the $1$-decreasing axiom). \end{exa}

-\begin{exa} Generalising the previous example, the Riesz space $\mathbb{R}^n$ (with operations defined pointwise, see Example \ref{example:techback2}) becomes a modal Riesz space by interpreting $1$ with the constant $1$ vector and $\Diamond$ by a linear (due to the linearity axiom) map $M:\mathbb{R}^n \rightarrow \mathbb{R}^n$, thus representable as a square matrix,
+\begin{exa} Generalising the previous example, the Riesz space $\mathbb{R}^n$ (with operations defined pointwise, see Example~\ref{example:techback2}) becomes a modal Riesz space by interpreting $1$ with the constant $1$ vector and $\Diamond$ by a linear (due to the linearity axiom) map $M:\mathbb{R}^n \rightarrow \mathbb{R}^n$, thus representable as a square matrix,

-such that all entries $r_{i,j}$ are non--strictly positive (due to the positivity axiom) and where all the rows sum up to a value $\leq1$, i.e., for all $1\leq i \leq n$ it holds that $ \sum^k_{j=1} r_{i,j} \leq 1$ (due to the $1$--decreasing axiom).
+such that all entries $r_{i,j}$ are non-strictly positive (due to the positivity axiom) and where all the rows sum up to a value $\leq1$, i.e., for all $1\leq i \leq n$ it holds that $ \sum^k_{j=1} r_{i,j} \leq 1$ (due to the $1$-decreasing axiom).
 Such matrices are known as sub-stochastic matrices.
-They can be regarded as a Markov chain whose set of states is $\{1,\dots, n\}$ and from the state $i\in\{1,\dots, n\}$ the probability of reaching at the next step the state $j$ is $r_{i,j}$. \end{exa}
+Each sub-stochastic matrix $M$ can be regarded as a probabilistic transition system (also referred to as Markov chain) whose set $S$ of states is $S=\{s_1,\dots, s_n\}$ and whose transition function $\tau_M:S\rightarrow\mathcal{D}^{\leq 1}(S)$, defined as: